The Judgment Day

 The Judgment Day is a villainous professional wrestling stable performing in WWE on the Raw brand.
-The group is composed of Finn Bálor, Dominik Mysterio, JD McDonagh, Liv Morgan, Raquel Rodriguez and Roxanne Perez.
-The group also appears in sister promotion Lucha Libre AAA Worldwide (AAA) where Mysterio is the current AAA Mega Champion in his first reign.
+The group is composed of Dominik Mysterio, JD McDonagh, Liv Morgan, Raquel Rodriguez, and Roxanne Perez.
+Rodriguez is the current WWE Women's Intercontinental Champion in her first reign.
+The group also appears in WWE's sister promotion Lucha Libre AAA Worldwide (AAA).

-The stable was founded in 2022 by Edge at WrestleMania 38, Damian Priest and Rhea Ripley joined soon after.
-Edge was then expelled from the group following Bálor's addition.
-Following his removal, a no leadership ideology was implemented.
-Later that year, Mysterio betrayed his father to join the group after initially feuding against them.
-In 2023, Bálor recruited McDonagh.
-After associating themselves with The Judgment Day beforehand, Carlito and Morgan joined the group in 2024 as replacements following Priest and Ripley's expulsions from the group at SummerSlam.
-Rodriguez subsequently joined the group at Bad Blood, while Perez joined in 2025, shortly after Carlito left WWE.
+The stable was established at WrestleMania 38 in April 2022 by Edge, who recruited Damian Priest and later Rhea Ripley.
+Two months later, following Finn Bálor's addition to the group, Edge was kicked out and a "no leadership" ideology was implemented.
+Dominik Mysterio later betrayed his father to join the group.
+The following year, Bálor recruited McDonagh.
+In 2024, having already loosely associated themselves with the group, Carlito and Morgan joined as replacements after Priest and Ripley were kicked out.
+Rodriguez soon joined the group and Perez joined in 2025, shortly after Carlito left WWE.
+In 2026, Bálor was kicked out of the group.